zheng0xd/JATIC-internal-docs/docs/program-info/supported-applications.md

 The program may create products for AI T&E within other AI modalities, such as natural language processing or generative AI, in its future years.
 The priority of each of these modalities is not fixed and will continue to evolve as CDAO gets clearer demand signals from the DoD on its AI T&E capability gaps.

 Currently, the overhead of supporting multiple AI modalities is too large to justify.
-This overhead includes supporting a divergent userbase and spreading out our market research across multiple modalities.
+This overhead includes supporting a divergent user base and spreading out our market research across multiple modalities.